United Kingdom: Post-war 20th century

-The UK was one of the Big Three powers (with the US and the Soviet Union) who met to plan the post-war world; it drafted the Declaration by United Nations with the United States and became one of the five permanent members of the United Nations Security Council.
+The United Kingdom was one of the Big Three powers (with the United States and the Soviet Union) who met to plan the post-war world; it drafted the Declaration by United Nations with the United States and became one of the five permanent members of the United Nations Security Council.
 It worked closely with the United States to establish the International Monetary Fund, the World Bank and NATO.
 The war left the UK severely weakened and financially dependent on the American Marshall Plan, but it was spared the total war that devastated eastern Europe.

 In the immediate post-war years the Labour government under Clement Attlee initiated a radical programme of reforms, which significantly affected British society in the following decades.
 Major industries and public utilities were nationalised, a welfare state was established, and a comprehensive, publicly funded healthcare system, the National Health Service, was created.
-The rise of nationalism in the colonies coincided with Britain's much-diminished economic position after its involvement in the First World War and the Second World War, so that a policy of decolonisation was unavoidable.
+The rise of nationalism in the colonies coincided with Britain's much-diminished economic position after its involvement in the First World War and in the Second World War, so that a policy of decolonisation was unavoidable.
 Independence was granted to India and Pakistan in 1947.
 Over the next three decades, most colonies of the British Empire gained their independence, and many became members of the Commonwealth of Nations.

-The UK was the third country to develop a nuclear weapons arsenal, with its first atomic bomb test, Operation Hurricane, in 1952, but the post-war limitations of Britain's international role were illustrated by the Suez Crisis of 1956.
-The international spread of the English language, the world's most-widely-spoken language and third-most-spoken native language, ensured the continuing international influence of its literature and culture.
+The UK was the third country to develop a nuclear weapons arsenal, with its first atomic bomb test, Operation Hurricane, in 1952, although the post-war limitations of Britain's international role were illustrated by the Suez Crisis of 1956.
 As a result of a shortage of workers in the 1950s, the government encouraged immigration from Commonwealth countries.
 In the following decades the UK became a more multiracial and multicultural society.
-Despite rising living standards in the late 1950s and 1960s, the UK's economic performance was less successful than many of its main competitors such as France, West Germany and Japan.
-The UK was the first democratic nation to lower its voting age to 18 in 1969.
+Despite rising living standards in the late 1950s and 1960s, the United Kingdom's economic performance was less successful than many of its main competitors such as France, West Germany and Japan.
+In 1969, the United Kingdom was the first democratic nation to lower its voting age to 18.